Course Code: PEC01 Full-time

 IMPORTANT NOTE : Please note that applications for the Professional Master of Education - Secondary School/Post-Primary Teacher Training, to qualify as Secondary School Teachers, are made through the PAC website via the attached link; http://www.pac.ie/pme Code : PEC01 for further details.

 Applications for the Professional Master of Education (Art and Design) are made through the PAC website via the attached link: www.pac.ie/ucc .
-PAC is open for applications from 1st November 2016 to 31st March 2017 for the 2017/2018 Autumn intake.
+PAC is open for applications from 1st November 2016 to an extended date of 30th June 2017 for the 2017/2018 Autumn intake.
 Course code: CKD25

 Once offered a conditional place, students must arrange a first year school placement from the list of co-operating schools provided.
 Commencing and registering for the programme is dependent on securing a school placement.
 Second year students also organise their second placement in a contrasting school setting mediated by the School of Education Placement Co-ordinator.
 You must teach a specified number of lessons per week in both Years 1 and 2, as laid down by the School of Education to meet the requirements of the Teaching Council.
 School placements last for the full school year, during which student teachers are expected to participate fully in school life.
 College lectures and tutorials commence in late August/early September, and are held on specific days in both academic years.